 It was established that Abattoir workers were constantly being affected some type of organism.
 This research lead them to discover tiny clusters of Rickettsia bacteria.
 The species took the name of Coxiella Burnetti.
 This was a significant triumph for Australian, since this disease had previously gone unrecognised.

-Consequently, when the findings of this bacterium and its antibodies were published, Rickettsia showed up all over the world, which explained mystifying epidemics in Europe during World War II when thousands of troops on both sides were struck down.
+When the findings of this bacterium and its antibodies were published, Rickettsia showed up all over the world, which explained mystifying epidemics in Europe during World War II when thousands of troops on both sides were struck down.
 It particularly affected soldiers who stationed in Greece and Italy.

 Furthermore, the most significant source of human infection are cattle, sheep and goats.
 Some 400 to 600 human infections are notified in Australia each year.
 Rickettsia or is an acute illness with fever, chills, muscle pains and other occasional long term complications.
 Initial symptoms can reappear or even persist.
 It is spread by contact with animal faeces and urine, inhaling infected air, dust or water particles.